 In general terms, if the tile has low water absorption, its durability and strength are increased.
 Low water absorption restricts the amount of water that may cause failure by the cyclic salt attack and freeze-thaw.

 As long as the method of testing the tile water absorption, you can know more about the tile material and properly choose the tile to pave in different space requirements.
 The above is about tile water absorption, and I hope it will be helpful to you.
 If you want to know more, please continue paying attention to us.
-We George Ceramic, as a tile supplier, will provide you with better service and better prices.
+As a tiles supplier, will provide you with better service and better prices.
 If you are interested, please contact us at any time.
 We have professional teams that can answer your questions patiently.